AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-003-dustin-krysak.md

 Written by Adam Dymitruk

 [Dustin Krysak](https://twitter.com/@Bashfulrobot) is a manager at Teradici.
-He has extensive backgroud in Linux and infrastructure.
+He has extensive background in Linux and infrastructure.
 He's a contributor to Ubuntu Budgie.

 ### What we cover in this episode